 Where did you earn degrees and what are your current responsibilities at UGA?

 I majored in education and minored in history at the University of Texas at Austin.
 At the time I earned both my B.S. and M.A. degrees, Texas oil underwrote student tuition and fees for residents of that state.
 Hook-’em Horns!
 After teaching for 12 years in the public schools of Texas and New York, I enrolled in a doctoral program in reading and language education at Syracuse University, where I earned a second master’s (this time in library science) and completed my Ph.D. in reading and language arts.
-My current responsibilities as a Distinguished Research Professor at UGA include teaching, researching, writing grants and mentoring graduate students and new faculty in the department of language and literacy education.
+My current responsibilities as a Distinguished Research Professor and Aderhold Professor at UGA include teaching, researching, writing grants and mentoring graduate students and new faculty in the department of language and literacy education.
 I’m also a Fellow in the Owens Institute for Behavioral Research and an affiliate faculty member of the UGA Institute for African American Studies.

 When did you come to UGA and what brought you here?